Android Oreo will soon roll out to Nexus, Pixel devices

 In Android Oreo, you'll just press the home button and the video shrinks into a movable window.
 The clip keeps playing while you open up Keep to write your note, or do anything else on the phone.
 You can reopen the YouTube video, or swipe the thumbnail away when you're done.

 Picture-in-picture will work with the likes of Google's Duo calling app and Netflix at first; support for Maps will come later.
-I'm really excited about a Maps PIP because it means you can navigate in a tiny thumbnail while you do other things, like check your email, browse Facebook or text.
+I'm really excited about a Maps PIP because it means you can navigate in a tiny thumbnail while you do other things, like check your email, browse Facebook or send text messages.

 New app notifications